Your Duty of Disclosure

 - the contract is entered into

-An insurer can avoid a contract where the insured (or the insured’s agent) has misrepresented the facts that an insurer relied upon to accept the risk and offer terms.
+An insurer can avoid a contract where the insured (or the insured’s agent) has misrepresented the facts that an insurer relied upon to make an acceptance about the proposal and, if so, on what terms.